 Replenishment emails are typically sent to remind users that their recent purchase is expiring or about to run out.

 For a yoga studio, these emails could be used to remind users that their class subscription is about to expire.
 It’s quite easy to send reminders through your email marketing platform.
-For managing your subscription payments you can use subscription ecommerce platforms that work as intermediary between your products or services and the payment gateway and let you bill and invoice customers periodically.
+For managing your subscription payments you can use subscription ecommerce platforms that work as intermediary that work as intermediary between your products or services and the payment gateway and let you bill and invoice customers periodically.

 8) Feedback emails